-Primary duties of nurses at WGCSD include:
+Primary duties of nurses at WGCSD include but are not limited to:

 - attend to children who are ill or become sick while at school

 - contact parents of sick children

 - administer certain prescribed meds.

-- provide first aid in emergencies. - assist with screening and keep accurate records. - prepare individual health plans and emergency plans. - consult, counsel and monitor health needs - assist with health prevention and promotion activities.

-perform screenings and obtain information for required dental and vision screenings.
+- provide first aid in emergencies.

+- assist with screening and keep accurate records.

+- prepare individual health plans and emergency plans. - consult, counsel and monitor health needs - assist with health prevention and promotion activities. - perform screenings and obtain information for required dental and vision screenings.